sul-dlss/happy-heron/README.md

 H2 uses the [SDR API](https://github.com/sul-dlss/sdr-api) to deposit collections and works (both files and metadata) into SDR.

 H2 relies upon dor-services-app publishing messages to the `sdr.objects.created` topic when a resource is persisted.
 Then RabbitMQ routes this message to a queue `h2.druid_assigned`.
 The `AssignPidJob` running via Sneakers works on messages from this queue.
 Similarly workflow-server-rails publishes messages to the `sdr.workflow` topic when accessioning is completed.
 RabbitMQ then routes these messages to a queue `h2.deposit_complete` which is processed by the `DepositStatusJob` via Sneakers.

+There is also a `sdr.objects.embargo_lifted` topic that gets messages when dor-services-app lifts an embargo.
+H2 monitors those messages and logs an event when it detects one for an item it knows about.

 ## Branch aliasing